-AP-15 EXPECTED RESOURCES - 91.420(B), 91.220(C) (1,2)
+AP-15 Expected Resources - 91.420(b), 91.220(c)(1,2)

-The County of Morris expects to receive the following funding amounts for its FY 2023 Program Year:
+The County of Morris expects to receive the following funding amounts for its FY 2024 Program Year:

-CDBG: \$1,906,537HOME: \$1,033,320ESG: \$168,904
+- CDBG: \$1,897,964

+- HOME: \$866,817.57

+- ESG: \$167,565

 These funds will be combined with the available prior year CDBG and HOME funds.
-The FY 2023 funding awards were determined by the Community Development Revenue Sharing (CDRS) Advisory Committee to meet overall county needs and local and national objectives.
-Of the total available for 2023 activities exclusive of program administration, 100% of grant funds will be used for activities that benefit low/moderate income persons.
+The projects selected for funding in FY 2024 were selected through a competitive application process, open to non-profit housing providers, social services agencies, and municipalities that participate in the CDBG and HOME programs, and recommendations for funding was made by the Community Development Revenue Sharing (CDRS) Advisory Committee to meet overall county needs and local and national objectives.
+Of the total available for 2024 activities exclusive of program administration, 100% of grant funds will be used for activities that benefit low/moderate-income persons.